 Teach a woman to fish and you feed her whole family; boost her children’s health and education; cut down household poverty and vulnerability to shocks; build up her resilience to climate change and forced migration; and usher in a fairer, more just society – all while raising global GDP by roughly a quarter.

-In 2019, the case for women’s economic empowerment is resoundingly well-evidenced.
-But its mechanics are less understood.
-On this page, we explain how it works – and why the fight against poverty depends on it.
+In 2019, the case for empowering women entrepreneurs is resoundingly well-evidenced.
+But the mechanics are less understood.
+On this page, we explain how it works – and why the global fight against poverty depends on it.

 By the numbers

 Amount per dollar earned that men spend on their families and communities: $0.40

 Amount per dollar earned that women spend on their families and communities: $0.90

 Women face barriers that men don’t.